ksaiogl/HDFC_Assaignment/README.md

  Mongo Url: mongodb://18.219.109.26:27017/ (can connect to mongo using this url from any mongo client like mongoChef)

- Mongo DB USER collection Schema
+ Mongo DB USER collection Schema:

  {
     "_id" : ObjectId("5aba7e1b51e74f0d136c01db"),